 - Trainers – how will you choose a qualified humane trainer?

-- His things from shelter, other home, rescue – take as many of his things as you can.
+- His things from animal centre, other home, rescue – take as many of his things as you can.
 His bed and toys will help when he has them in his new home.

 - Routine – set up a schedule so your dog learns your routine, this will help make things predictable for him.